 Oncology and Nuclear Surgery in Turkey

-Today, Turkey is a leader in cancer diagnosis and treatment.
+Today, Turkey is a leader country in medical tourism for international patients who seek oncological treatment.
 Oncology and nuclear medicine treatment in Turkey is definitely the main focus of medical tourism also.
-Due to modern technologies, it possible to conduct painless and safe surgical inter-ventions to eliminate tumors of various sizes and classes and to carry out effective treatment of cancer.
+Due to modern technologies, it possible to conduct painless and safe surgical interventions to eliminate tumors of various sizes and classes and to carry out effective treatment of cancer.
 All treatment methods are carried out in accordance with inter-national standards (NCCN – in the USA, ESMO – in Europe).

 Before you start reading, why not get a free quotation for the treatment?
 Knowing the price of your treatment can help you make up your mind about the best place to go.

 It just takes a minute to fill in your details and you’ll soon receive a personalized quotation about your treatment.

 Under our assurance we provide for our patients the most innovative and affordable solutions to receive medical treatment in Turkey.

 Our company ensures that each patient meet with most advanced physicians in their field and receive personal assistance in every step of their journey.
 You can fill claim form to receive your medical program.

 Why Get Oncology Treatment in Turkey?

 The prices oncology treatments are %50 - %80 lower than in the USA or Europe, but the quality is at the same level.
 The low cost is explained by general price policy in the country oriented on the local citizens’ income.